 Unfortunately, by positioning liking a place as the highest and best response, we signal that crossing cultures is easy and that those who struggle are doing it wrong.
 This misguided message may lead individuals to incorrectly assess their own experiences, rating them as more of a success or failure than they truly were.
 It may also encourage them to mask how they are really doing, lest others judge them as inept, insensitive, or unworldly.
 Not only can this collapse the learning process at the moment when it should be expanding, but it may result in a downplaying of the need for coaching or training, or casting support as a last resort, only needed by those who can’t fend for themselves.

 Beyond influencing individuals’ self-concepts, it may also have repercussions at the organizational level.
-For example, it may encourage companies to prioritize those who project an strong ego and swagger for business travel and global assignments over more self-aware and reflective coworkers.
+For example, it may encourage companies to prioritize those who project a strong ego for business travel and global assignments over more self-aware and reflective coworkers.
 Not only does this unnecessarily weed out talent before it has a chance to blossom, but it may mean that companies unwittingly send people who turn out to be a bad fit for specific locations.
 It may also discourage otherwise promising employees from exploring opportunities.
 For example, I have heard people express that they could never go to this or that place because they wouldn’t like it.

 Finally, by focusing myopically on whether or not we liked our time in another country, we may overlook its full depth and texture, and may fail to observe our own agency in creating our experience.
 As a result, despite having extended vast resources in time, energy, and money to go abroad, we may fail to get a full return on our investment.